fbpx

 Be transparent

-Make sure that everyone who is contributing to the project understands what they are responsible for.
+Ensure that everyone contributing to the project understands what they are responsible for.

 Making stakeholders understand their contributions to the project is where your role as a stakeholder manager comes into play.

 Now that you’re becoming an expert at reading people, getting them on board should be easy.
-You need to explain how they can help and how it ultimately helps the project.
-The more you explain this connection, the more likely they’ll buy-in.
+You need to explain how they can help and how this ultimately benefits the project.
+The more you explain this connection, the more likely they’ll buy in.

-It always helps to emphasize each person’s role in the big picture, so they understand that they’re not just responsible for themselves – but also their tasks within the group project.
+It always helps to emphasize each person’s role in the big picture so they understand that they’re responsible not just for themselves but also for their tasks within the group project.

 Stakeholders who may otherwise be stubborn and uncooperative will begin to feel more inclined towards helping you once they realize how their contribution relates to overall project success.